 - A member of the ADF (MAJ-COL (E)) or a defence employee (Executive Level 1 - SES 1).

-- An employee of other Australian Government and State and Territory agencies, at executive level.
+- An employee of other Australian Federal Government and State and Territory agencies, at executive level.

 The DISC is an asset for all executives seeking to expand their knowledge of Defence and industry as well as those aiming for senior management roles.